sampsyo/cs6120/content/blog/2020-12-20-loop-flatten/index.md

    17|      1|  return 0;
    18|      1|}
 ```
 The first line is the sample result I printed out to verify the correctness of the optimized code.
 And then the following code is the optimized one with the updated inner loop bound.
 As you can see from line 11, the outer loop was being executed only 1 time.
 The number is 2 here means the second time, it checks the loop bound and exits the outer loop.
 And accordingly, the inner loop is being executed `N*M` times, which is 220 from line 13.
-This naïve pass is being tested with other small benchmarks I created with perfect nested loop and passed all the tests.
+This naïve pass is being tested with other small benchmarks I created with a perfect nested loop and passed all the tests.

+From the evaluation of simple programs, we learn that this pass can correctly flatten the loop.
+To further demonstrate the functionality, I choose several real-world programs from [embench-iot](https://github.com/embench/embench-iot), like the wiki-sort and matmult-int.
+And the perfect nested loops are flattened by the pass and other loops are ignored.
+Thus, the correctness of this pass is proved.

 2. Performance gain<br/>
 As we mentioned before, the loop flattening pass itself does not offer any benefits for performance.
 But this technique helps to better explore the parallelism when combining with the loop unrolling technique.
 Specifically, we can apply larger unroll parameters to further explore the parallelism across the loop iterations.
 Also, this technique is used to support other optimizing pragmas (like loop pipelining in HLS tools) for better performance.